Langtang Valley Trek 8 Days

 Drinking Water on Langtang

 Mountain trekking demands proper hydration; aim for 3-4 liters daily to prevent altitude-related issues.
-You can use tablets, filters or UV devices to purify water from taps instead of bottled water.
+You can use tablets, filters, or UV devices to purify water from taps instead of bottled water.
+We are just contributing to plastic waste with bottled water.
+Most teahouses offer boiled water for a small fee, a safe and eco-friendly option.

 Electricity and Internet Connectivity during Langtang Trek